ahrefs/esgg/README.md

 - `$var?` for optional variable (minimal surrounding scope is conditionally expunged)
 - full form `$(var:hint)` where `hint` can be either `list` or `list?` currently

+`list` hint is useful to chose between named (default) and unnamed dynamic filters

 Tests
 -----